 Page Reviewed / Updated - Mar.
 2019

-The District of Columbia Caregivers’ Institute (DCCI) is a non-profit organization for residents of the District of Columbia that provides services and support to unpaid primary caregivers of seniors who have limited functioning due to a physical or mental condition.
+The District of Columbia Caregivers’ Institute (DCCI) is a non-profit organization for residents of the District of Columbia.
+It provides services and support to unpaid primary caregivers of seniors who have limited functioning due to a physical or mental condition.
 Through this program, caregivers may receive help making important decisions about present and future situations, create and apply a plan of support, and recharge by participating in activities.

 The aid given via DCCI is flexible and integrates a variety of support, enabling caregivers to better handle the circumstances of caregiving, including the ability to take care of themselves, along with the senior for which they are providing care.
 Caregivers learn to more efficiently solve problems, improve practical daily skills, as well as to better deal with change.
 A Caregiver Flex Account allows caregivers to be reimbursed for expenses related to caregiving.
 However, these expenses must be approved in advance.

 The District of Columbia Office on Aging funds and administers the services available via the DCCI.

 To be eligible for assistance under the DCCI program, the caregiver must be unpaid and providing care for an individual who is 60 years of age or older.
-Both the caregiver and the care recipient must be residents of the District of Columbia, and providing care to the senior must cause a financial strain on the caregiver.
+Both the caregiver and the care recipient must be residents of the District of Columbia.
+In addition, providing care to the senior must cause a financial strain on the caregiver.

 Additionally, a minimum of two of the following five criteria must be met:

 1. The care recipient requires care due to a mental or physical challenge.
 Behavioral and daily living challenges associated with Alzheimer’s or other dementias typically qualify.

 2. The care recipient is in the low to middle income range